bitesite/spire-ruby/README.md

 ## Publishing

-**Note '2.4.1' is being used as an example below, your version will be different.**
+~~**Note '2.4.1' is being used as an example below, your version will be different.**~~

-**This will NOT work until we come up with a non-conflicting name**

-1. Ensure version number is updated
+~~1.
+Ensure version number is updated~~
-2. Tag `git tag 'v2.4.1'
+~~2.
+Tag `git tag 'v2.4.1'~~
-3. Push tags to GitHub `git push origin --tags`
-4. Build the gem `gem build spire.gemspec`
+~~3.
+Push tags to GitHub `git push origin --tags`~~ ~~4.
+Build the gem `gem build spire.gemspec`~~
-5. Publish to BiteSite's RubyGems account `gem push spire-2.4.1.gem`
+~~5.
+Publish to BiteSite's RubyGems account `gem push spire-2.4.1.gem`~~

+After trying to publish to rubygems.org, we realized we had a name conflict.
+If we changed the name of the gem, that would also affect the code that requires the top-level package.
+Until we're willing to release a Major version upgrade with breaking changes, we'll just have to publish via GitHub.
+When we're ready to release a new version:

+1. On master, `git checkout master`
+2. Make sure you have the latest changes `git pull`
+2. Update `spire/version.rb` with a new version number following Semantic Versioning Rules.
+3. Commit the change `git add .` and `git commit -m "Updated version number for release."`
+4. Push changes `git push origin master`
+5. Tag the commit `git tag 'vX.X>X'`
+6. Push tags `git push origin --tags`

 ## Contributing